Austine247-droid/Todo-System/README.md

-# 📝 Modern TODO System
+# 📝 Modern TODO System - ASSESSMENT

 A feature-rich TODO application built with Next.js, TypeScript, and Chakra UI, designed with a clean, modern UI for productivity and simplicity.
 This app allows users to create, organize, and manage tasks effectively without relying on an external backend.